1365436742/element-ai-vue/docs/en/intro.md

 # Introduction

-**Element AI** is an AI chat component library based on Vue 3, designed for rapidly building intelligent conversation interfaces.
-Whether for enterprise applications or personal projects, Element AI helps you easily create professional AI interaction experiences.
+**Element AI Vue** is an AI chat component library based on Vue 3, designed for rapidly building intelligent conversation interfaces.
+Whether for enterprise applications or personal projects, Element AI Vue helps you easily create professional AI interaction experiences.
 All content is open source with no closed-source sub-packages.

 ## ✨ Features